spencertipping/ni/design/distributed.md

 including the map-side partitioned sort.
 Note that the sorts are all explicitly specified; if you omit them you can do things like process infinite streams using incremental map/reduce.

-**TODO:** Can map/reduce stream topologies be encoded as matrix multiplication?
-If so, the metaprogramming API gets a lot simpler.